In this article we answer your top questions about hydroponics. Ok, let’s start!

 What Can You Grow With Hydroponics?

 You can grow almost any type of vegetable, herb, or flower in a hydroponic system.
-However, the key to growing plants successfully is working out the required environment of your plant.
+The key to growing plants successfully is working out the optimal environmental and nutritional requirements of your plant.
 Once you know this, you can optimise your hydroponic system to maximise your plant’s growth.
 This is one reason why hydroponics is so appealing to plant growers.
-It allows you to adjust your environment and control it precisely.
-Once you know what plant you want to grow, you can research factors such as light levels, nutrients, and pH levels.
+It allows you to adjust all the variables (such as light hours, nutrients, temperature, airflow) and control them precisely.
+Obviously, this leads to happy, healthy plants!

 Why Can Hydroponic’s Be Expensive?